We decided a few months ago to test the waters with a family meeting once a week.

 I always hate to think about it, as these kids are my babies… but my job is to raise each to be good people who can survive and succeed in the real world.

 Make sure to watch Bruce Feiler’s Ted video on Agile Programming for Families – it was a huge AW-HA for us.
-While we don’t run our meetings exactly like he runs his, we make it work for us.
+While we don’t run our meetings exactly like he runs his family meetings, we make it work for us.
 Isn’t that the secret to parenting?
 Take an idea, adapt and make it work for you.
 Wait – isn’t that anything in life.

 Do You Run Meetings With Your Family?